 - Great quality of life in the Greenville community

-Greenville Health System/University of South Carolina Residency Programs in the GHS Division for Academic Services offer primary care experience as well as specialty and sub-specialty rotations found in university programs.
+Greenville Health System/University of South Carolina Residency Programs in the Office of Graduate Medical Education and Residency Affairs offer primary care experience as well as specialty and sub-specialty rotations found in university programs.
 Residents receive a broad-based education–with a personal touch from attending faculty and community physicians.
 While volume, technology, professional expertise, and research are important, personal care and customer service are emphasized.

 In mentoring residents, we strive to create an appropriate balance between providing supervision and granting independence in patient care.
 We view our residents as practicing physicians and, consequently, expect them to be committed both to providing the best of care and to learning all they can.

 GHS is affiliated with the Medical University of South Carolina (MUSC) and the University of South Carolina School of Medicine (USCSOM).
-Currently, 30 medical students from USCSOM spend their entire third and fourth years of medical school at GHS, which serves as a clinical medical campus for the university.
-Our fully accredited residency programs currently include 175 residents in eight programs.
+Our fully accredited residency programs currently include 217 residents in eight programs.

 In 2006, GHS became the 97th member to join University HealthSystem Consortium (UHC).
 To become a part of UHC requires demonstrating excellence in service and teaching.